djey47/MMM-IDF-LOCALTRANSPORT/README.md

 # Presentation
 A module to display:
 * the different buses, metros, rers & tramways, in order to avoid waiting too much for them when leaving home.
-* general traffic information for lines of metros, rers & tramways (only using v3 API)
+* general traffic information for lines of metros, rers & tramways
 * available docks & bikes in selected Velib stations, along with the trend over the last day (configurable).

 # Screenshot
+(obsolete)
 ![screenshot](https://github.com/da4throux/MMM-Paris-RATP-PG/blob/master/MMM-Paris-RATP-PG2.png)

 # API

-It is based on the open REST API from Pierre Grimaud https://github.com/pgrimaud/horaires-ratp-api, which does not require any configuration / registration.
-Immediate use.
-Support v2 & v3.
+* It is based on the REST API provided by NAVITIA.io
-It also use the Paris Open Data for the velib: https://opendata.paris.fr/explore/dataset/stations-velib-disponibilites-en-temps-reel/ (use it to get the 5 digits stations you will need for the configuration).
+* It also use the Paris Open Data for the velib: https://opendata.paris.fr/explore/dataset/stations-velib-disponibilites-en-temps-reel/ (use it to get the 5 digits stations you will need for the configuration).

 # Install